bsierieb1/xdasi-bio-2021-archive/docs/r_resources/3_style/index.md

 ---
-title: Coding style
+title: Coding Style
-parent: R resources
+parent: R Resources
 nav_order: 3
 has_children: false
 ---

-# Coding style
+# Coding Style

 Your coding style is paramount to your ability and the ability of other people to later understand and reproduce your analyses.